 Non-conforming mortgage loans

-If you are financing a home above $485,350 (usually in most states), you’ll need a jumbo loan as it exceeds the loan limit.
-These loans do not meet the funding criteria by banks as guided by the Fannie Mae and Freddie Mac.
+If you are financing a home above $484,350 (usually in most states), you’ll need a jumbo loan as it exceeds the loan limit.
+These loans do not meet the funding criteria by banks as guided by Fannie Mae and Freddie Mac.

-These loans are common for first-time home buyers or low-income buyers.
-Borrowers can have a down payment as low as 3%.
-The Federal Housing Administration does not finance these loans directly.
+A Federal Housing Administration (FHA) loan is most often issued to first-time or low-income home buyers.
+Borrowers can have a down payment as low as 3% with this type of loan.
+However, the FHA does not finance these loans directly.
 Instead, it guarantees the loans through its verified lenders.
 Borrowers are also required to pay a mortgage insurance premium (MIP), which protects lenders from defaulters.

 Government insured VA loans